neurodroid/stimfit/doc/sphinx/linux_install_guide/requirement.rst

 Building documentation
 ======================

 The manual of `Stimfit <http://www.stimfit.org>`_ including the documentation is accessible on-line in http://www.stimfit.org/doc/sphix/.
-To have your own local copy of the documentation, you will need to install sphinx:
+To have your local copy, you will need to install sphinx:

 ::

     sudo apt-get install python-sphinx

-It is possible to build a local copy of the documentation there by calling:
+To build a local copy call:

 ::

-    sphinx-build $HOME/Stimfit/doc/sphinx/ <destinyFolder>
+    sphinx-build $HOME/Stimfit/doc/sphinx/ <destinyFolder> # destiny folder could be $HOME/tmp/stf/doc/

 The html documentation will be located in <destinyFolder>/index.html